ilpianista/transmission-readynasduo/README.md

 # Transmission add-on for ReadyNAS Duo/NV+ (sparc)

-This is a revival of the Transmission add-on originaly by [super-poussin](https://kb.netgear.com/24557/RAIDiator-Third-Party-Add-ons) and successively by [tarobun](https://community.netgear.com/t5/ReadyNAS-Storage-Apps-Old-Legacy/New-Transmission-2-84-add-on-for-ReadyNAS-Duo-NV-sparc/td-p/888826).
+This is a revival of the Transmission add-on originally created by [super-poussin](https://kb.netgear.com/24557/RAIDiator-Third-Party-Add-ons) and successively by [tarobun](https://community.netgear.com/t5/ReadyNAS-Storage-Apps-Old-Legacy/New-Transmission-2-84-add-on-for-ReadyNAS-Duo-NV-sparc/td-p/888826).

 ## How to build Transmission